-Fibre Channel technology is outlined in the SCSI-3 Fibre Channel Protocol (SCSI-FCP) standard.
-Fibre Channel is a high-speed data transport technology that is used for mass storage and networking.
+Fibre channel technology is outlined in the SCSI-3 Fibre Channel Protocol (SCSI-FCP) standard.
+Fibre channel is a high-speed data transport technology that is used for mass storage and networking.

 Using a fibre-channel arbitrated loop (FC-AL), more than 100 fibre-channel devices can be supported, compared to 15 small computer system interface (SCSI) devices.
-The connection from the DS4000 to the EXP810 is a 2 Gbps fibre-channel device that supports data transfer rates up to 200 MBps half-duplex and 400® MBps full-duplex on optical interfaces.
+The connection from the DS4000 storage subsystem to the EXP420 is either a 2 Gbps or 4 Gbps fibre-channel interface speed that supports data transfer rates up to 400 MBps half-duplex and 800 MBps full-duplex on optical interfaces.